 You can call us for help resolving billing issues, getting a new Medicare ID card, or to ask questions about your coverage.
 We also keep you updated about important benefits that you may find helpful, like access to fitness programs and health coverage while you’re traveling.

-To top it all off—these services are provided at no cost to you, year after year, for as long as you remain a client.
-So as you plan for your next chapter, remember that RetireMEDiQ is here to help you, no matter what stage of life you’re in.
+To top it all off—these services are provided at no cost to you, year after year.
+So, as you plan for your next chapter, remember that we are here to help you, no matter what stage of life you’re in.
 From pre-retirement planning to lifelong support, we are ready to help you each step of the way.